While the present reality of Southeast Asia is pretty grim,

 beautiful desserts I’ve ever seen.
 But more than just satisfy a sweet tooth,

-Bloom seeks “
+Bloom seeks “to empower

 victims of trafficking and women at risk through vocational training and employment”.